V-07jais/portfolio.v/README.md

 # portfolio.v
-this is for 1st try purpose
+this is my first github repo for try purpose